-Describe How your organization determines its core competencies and designs its work systems and key processes to deliver customer value, prepare for potential emergencies, and achieve organizational success and sustainability.
+Describe How your organization determines its core competencies and designs its work systems and key processes to deliver VALUE to PATIENTS and other CUSTOMERS, prepare for potential emergencies, and achieve organizational success and Sustainability.

 a.
-CORE COMPETENCIES
+Core Competencies

-- (1) How does your organization determine its CORE COMPETENCIES?
-What are your organization's CORE COMPETENCIES and how do they relate to your MISSION, competitive environment, and ACTION PLANS? - (2) How do you design and innovate your overall work systems?
+- (1) How does your organization determine its core competencies?
+What are your organization's core competencies and how do they relate to your mission, competitive or collaborative environment, and action plans? - (2) How do you design and innovate your overall work systems?
 How do you decide which processes within your overall work systems will be internal to your organization (your KEY work PROCESSES) and which will use external resources?